AntoineD/docstring-inheritance/README.md

 - Minimum performance cost: the inheritance is performed at import time, not for each call.
 - Compatible with rendering the documentation with [Sphinx](http://www.sphinx-doc.org/).
+- Missing docstring sections for signature arguments are notified by warnings.
+- Docstring sections can be compared to detect duplicated or similar contents.

 # Licenses

 The source code is distributed under the MIT license.
 The documentation is distributed under the CC BY 4.0 license.
-The dependencies, with their licenses, are given in the CREDITS.rst file.
+The dependencies, with their licenses, are given in the CREDITS.md file.

 # Installation